 More Communication Contacts for Improved Performance

-The new Nikon Z mount lenses have more camera contacts than their Nikon F equivalents.
-Instead of 8 contacts facing the camera on Nikon F (some Nikon F lenses have 10 contacts, but the last 2 contacts are reserved for teleconverter communication), the new Nikon Z mount lenses now communicate over 11 total contacts for more refined control and improved performance of lenses.
+The Nikon Z mount lenses have more camera contacts than their Nikon F equivalents.
+Instead of 8 contacts facing the camera on Nikon F (some Nikon F lenses have 10 contacts, but the last 2 contacts are reserved for teleconverter communication), the Nikon Z mount lenses now communicate over 11 total contacts for more refined control and improved performance of lenses.
 Thanks to the new design and the new stepping motor, Nikon is able to take advantage of smooth aperture and focus transitions that are configurable through the camera’s menu system, making the Nikon Z system optimal for shooting video footage.

-One of the coolest features of the new Z mount lenses, is that pretty much every ring and button is going to be customizable from the camera.
+One of the coolest features of Z mount lenses is that pretty much every ring and button is going to be customizable from the camera.
 Nikon has already enabled customization of the focusing ring on the three Nikon S lenses, but none of these lenses yet feature buttons.
 Once more complex lenses are released, they will have two or more buttons that you will be able to customize for performing different functions.
 Take a look at the menu setting that allows adjusting the function of the focusing ring:

 This means that I can leave the focus ring to adjust focus (first highlighted option), customize it to adjust Aperture or Exposure Compensation, or if I want it to do nothing, I can simply select “None” and the focusing ring will be disabled.
 Such customization options would not be available on mechanically-controlled lenses, so this is another benefit of the focus-by-wire system.